-What's the Point of Having an MOQ?
+What does MOQ Mean and What's the Point of Having an MOQ?

 You might be wondering whether there's any point of a supplier setting an MOQ.
 For some entrepreneurs, these figures will seem somewhat arbitrary and inconvenient.
 However, they're usually set in place to cover the manufacturers overall production costs.
 Without them, they wouldn't be able to make a healthy profit each time they launched a production run.

 When a supplier sets their MOQ, the supplier has to take into account how much it costs them to produce a unit.
 Therefore, if suppliers are forced to build fewer units than their MOQ, they could make a loss- not cool!